Floyd Allen: Manhunt

 Virginia law held that when a sheriff died his deputies lost all legal powers, so the shooting left Carroll County without law enforcement.
 Recognizing the need for immediate action, assistant clerk S. Floyd Landreth sent a telegram to Democratic Governor William Hodges Mann which read:

 Send troops to the County of Carroll at once.
 Mob violence, the court.
 Commonwealth's Attorney, Sheriff, some jurors and others shot on the conviction of Floyd Allen for a felony.
 Sheriff and Commonwealth's Attorney dead, court serious.
 Look after this now.

 Governor Mann immediately called on the Baldwin-Felts Detective Agency to find those responsible for the shootings and arrest them.
-The Commonwealth of Virginia posted rewards ($1000 for Sidna Allen, $1000 for Sidna Edwards, $800 for Claud Allen, $500 for Friel Allen, and $500 for Wesley Edwards) - dead or alive.
+The Commonwealth of Virginia posted rewards ($1000 for Sidna Allen, $1000 for Sidna Edwards, $800 for Claude Allen, $500 for Friel Allen, and $500 for Wesley Edwards) - dead or alive.

 Within a month, all suspected shooters were in custody, except Sidna Allen and Wesley Edwards.
 During the initial manhunt, several posses of detectives and local deputies searched the surrounding countryside.
 Friel Allen gave himself up to detectives in the company of his father, Jack Allen, who worried his son might be killed while being apprehended.

-Cousins Claud Allen and Sidna Edwards were soon arrested after a brief search.
+Cousins Claude Allen and Sidna Edwards were soon arrested after a brief search.
 The U.S. Revenue Service had sent Deputy Agent Faddis to investigate reports of illegal liquor trafficking by the Allens.
 Agent Faddis and four men raided Floyd Allen's property, seizing illegal stills and fifty gallons of moonshine.
 Two more illegal stills were found at Sidna Edwards' house.

 However, Sidna Allen and his nephew, Wesley Edwards, fled Virginia.
 After several months' chase, Baldwin-Felts detectives located them in Iowa after an informant's tip.
-Sidna Allen maintained until the end of his life that this informant was Maude Iroller, Wesley's fiancee, who provided information on the fugitives' location in exchange for $500 from the detective agency.
+Sidna Allen maintained until the end of his life that this informant was Maude Iroller, Wesley's fiancée, who provided information on the fugitives' location in exchange for $500 from the detective agency.
 Others state that Miss Iroller's father, who had never approved of his daughter's romance with Wesley Edwards, tipped off the detectives that Maude was going to Des Moines to marry him.
 Baldwin-Felts detectives traveled to Des Moines, arrested the suspects, and returned them to Carroll County to stand trial.